 The chart shows household size across the top, and Scholarship Level (such as Level 2 or Level 6) down the left side.
 Find your household size in the top row, then look down the column to find an income limit larger than or equal to your household income amount.
 Then find your corresponding scholarship level on the far left column.

 For example, for a family of four that makes $73,000 per year, find the “4” column then look down the column. $73,000 is higher than the Level 4 income limit of $61,200 but lower than the Level 5 income limit of $75,100, so the household falls into the Level 5 tier.
 That household will enter the case-sensitive code “Level 5” at registration and they will get an income-based scholarship that covers 30% of the true cost of the program.

 What is the Income Based Scholarship Program?

-Based on household dynamics and income levels, we ask that you self-select the appropriate income-based scholarship level for your tier.
+Based on household dynamics and income levels, we ask that you self-select the appropriate income-based scholarship level for your family.

 We use income data from the Flathead County office of the US Department of Housing and Urban Development (HUD) as well as real-time data collected from the local home rental market to link our scholarship offerings to need with as much accuracy and as little bias as possible.
 When you fill out your application, you’ll enter your income-based scholarship level code from the chart (for example, “Level 3” with the capital “L” and a space in front of the “3”).
 The registration system will give you a scholarship as a percentage discount off the true cost of the program.

 How are Ravenwood programs priced?

 Each program price represents the cost of running that program, with nothing taken out as a discount and nothing added to generate profit — the true cost of the program.
-The true cost covers everything it takes to make that program happen, such as paying staff for their field time, rent for sites, and insurance.
+The true cost covers everything it takes to make that program happen, such as staff pay, site management, insurance, fundraising, gear, etc.

 What if my household is too complicated for this chart (such as divorced households or extenuating circumstances)?